TRT Global - Türkiye, Egypt join efforts on regional crises, reject Gaza occupation plan

-Egyptian Foreign Minister Badr Abdelatty announced on Saturday a consensus with Türkiye on ways to tackle the ongoing crises affecting the region, following a meeting with his Turkish Foreign Minister Hakan Fidan in El Alamein, Egypt.
+Egyptian Foreign Minister Badr Abdelatty has announced a consensus with Türkiye on ways to tackle the ongoing crises affecting the region, following a meeting with Turkish Foreign Minister Hakan Fidan in El Alamein, Egypt.

-In a joint press conference, Abdelatty described the current phase of Egypt-Türkiye relations as a “significant moment of strategic alignment.”
+In a joint press conference on Saturday, Abdelatty described the current phase of Egypt-Türkiye relations as a “significant moment of strategic alignment.”

+The Egyptian minister expressed hopes to “increase Turkish direct investments and intensify collaboration in production, manufacturing, energy, transport, and tourism sectors, aiming to raise bilateral trade volume to $15 billion.”

+He emphasised the “shared condemnation of Israel’s decision to occupy Gaza,” noting that Cairo and Ankara condemned these acts as “flagrant violations of international law and humanitarian norms, undermining the Palestinian right to self-determination and an independent state.”

 The ministers confirmed their “commitment to unite efforts and employ all available means to confront the Israeli occupation plan and its repercussions,” the official said.